CODE ENFORCEMENT INTERN

 - A commitment to improving neighborhood conditions throughout the city.

-Upon successful completion of the CEI Program, incumbents may be promoted to Code Enforcement Inspector I (PG 3GN), for which the current starting salary for City of Milwaukee residents is $42,539, and the non-resident starting salary is $41,495.
-Residential and commercial code enforcement inspection positions are career ladder positions wherein employees may advance to the next rate in the range upon certification by the Commissioner-Building Inspection of having attained the required skills, job performance, and demonstrated competencies.
-The City’s salary ordinance can be viewed by clicking on this link: http://city.milwaukee.gov/ImageLibrary/Groups/ccClerk/Ordinances/Salary/2018SalaryOrdinance03-27-18.pdf
+Upon successful completion of the CEI Program, incumbents may be promoted to Commercial Code Enforcement Inspector or Residential Code Enforcement Inspector (PG 3LN), for which the current starting salary is $42,539, and the starting salary for City of Milwaukee residents is $43,815.
+Appointment will be made according to the City’s salary ordinance, which can be viewed by clicking on this link: https://city.milwaukee.gov/ImageLibrary/Groups/ccClerk/Ordinances/Salary/2020SalaryOrdinance05-27-20PP13.pdf.

 The City of Milwaukee provides a comprehensive benefit program that includes the following: